 If you filter out the marketing jargon, you find that there are just 5 types of milk available in the supermarket.
-However, not all are suitable for your child.
-If you go through any ‘milk’ on the shelf, it can be classified as one of these.
+But not all are suitable for your child.
+Furthermore, if you go through any ‘milk’ on the shelf, it can be classified as one of these.

 - Fresh milk

 - Special formula

 - Non-dairy milk